aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_check.rst

         Feasibility tolerance in checking the constraints violations.
 If this argument is negative, the value of the option ``Constraint Listing Feasibility Tolerance`` is used.
+	*checkColumns*
+		A scalar binary value to indicate whether or not to check for variable bound violations and integrality violations.
+By default, this function does not check for bound violations and integrality violations.

 Return Value
 ------------